 As pointed out by Nima, Prateek, Nikita Parab, Akshay Mungekar, Sanchit Pereira Mungekar in their research regarding insincere question classification, one of the most important parts in text classification and mining is the preprocessing [1].
 The results of the different text classification evaluation indicators show that the TF-IDF algorithm has certain advantages in text classification.

-As pointed out by Yoon Kim on paper entitled Convolutional Neural Networks for Sentence Classification has performed a series of experiments with CNN on pretrained word-vector for sentence classification [2].
-According to his paper, a little hyper parameters turning and static vectors in a simple model (CNN-statics) perform remarkably well, giving competitive results against the more sophisticated deep learning model that utilizes complex pooling schemes.
-This CNN model improves upon the state of the art on 4 out of 7 tasks which include sentiment analysis and question classification.
+In Yoon Kim’s paper [2] titled Convolutional Neural Networks for Sentence Classification, he has described the series of experiments performed with CNN on pretrained word-vector for sentence classification.
+The paper uses little hyper parameters turning and static vectors in a simple model (CNN-statics) and observed remarkable performance, giving competitive results against the more sophisticated deep learning model that utilizes complex pooling schemes.
+This CNN model improves upon the state of the art on four out of seven tasks which include sentiment analysis and question classification.

-Another such paper proposed a model for classifying tweets[3].
-The authors used a Logistic Regression model in order to classify tweets according to the topic.
-The model first transformed the tweets into vectors, which is similar to the one mentioned about by another paper [4].
-The model used the word vector to calculate accuracy.
+In “Using logistic regression method to classify tweets into the selected topics” by S. T. Indra et al.,[3], the authors have used Logistic Regression models to classify tweets according to the topic.
+The tweets are transformed into vectors, which is similar to the approach used in paper [4].
+The model was built using the word vector and accuracy is calculated.
 The confusion matrix showed an accuracy of around 92%.
 A wide variety of classification techniques have been used to document classification [5].
 The models developed include Naive Bayes, Logistic Regression, Support Vector Machine (SVM), an ensemble of Naive Bayes and Logistic Regression and Random Forest.
 While all of the models provided high accuracy rates, the F1 score and ROC provided more meaningful model performance metrics due the data being imbalanced [6].

-In another research [7], it focuses on the automatic keyword-based operations carried out in terms of keyword indexing, classiﬁcation, clustering along with ﬁve different keyword extraction methods.
+The research performed by Yan-Shi Dong and Ke-Song Han [7] focuses on the automatic keyword-based operations carried out in terms of keyword indexing, classiﬁcation, clustering along with ﬁve different keyword extraction methods.
 In addition, 2-way ANOVA has been used to validate the performed analysis.
 The study states that the use of an ensemble approach consisting of Bagging based Random Forest method provided the accuracy around 93%.
-Various SVM and Naive Bayes approaches are used and compared and a later stage in the paper.
+Various SVM and Naive Bayes approaches are used and compared in a later stage in the paper.
 The author concludes by stating that this approach offers performance and computational efficiency advantages versus conventional methods.

 Support Vector Machine Model was used to classify BBC documents into ﬁve categories [8].
 The model was enhanced by using Chi-Squared along with SVM.
 Both Stemming(Lancaster Stemmer) and Lemmatization (WordNet Lemmatizer) were used and fed separately to the model.
 The results stated that Stemming provided better results and chi-squared was an added advantage as it improved the model.

 Text classiﬁcation was used for identifying tweets related to suicides [9].
 This was done with the motive of reducing the negative impact of tweets.
 The models used for this project included SVM, Naive Bayes and Random Forest.
-Decision tree performed the best in among the three models implemented.
+Decision Tree performed the best among the three models implemented.
 The F-measure ranged from 0.346 to 0.778.